 - 500ml Liquid Castile Soap

-- Essential oils of choice* (Peppermint + Lavender are nice together)
+- Essential oils of choice* (Peppermint + Tea Tree are nice together, Citrus is tough on grease)

 NOTES

-- One important tip is to add water, then add the soap.
-If you do this the other way around you will end up with a bottle full of bubbles.
+- One important tip is to fill the water into your bottle first, then add the castile soap.
+If you do it the other way around you will end up with a bottle full of bubbles.

 - Don’t add vinegar to this natural cleaning spray recipe.
 Vinegar with counteract the Castile Soap.

-This works out to £0.67 per refill every time you make a new batch of natural cleaning spray (as long as you reuse an old spray bottle).
+VALUE FOR MONEY This usually works out to less than £0.67 per refill every time you make a new batch of natural cleaning spray (as long as you reuse an old spray bottle)